ReasonPsycho/UnrealEngineSkyAtmosphere-Mirage/README.md

 The path tracer is using a simple and less efficient noise because I was not sure I could share noise code I had before.
 The technique is used to render sky and atmosphere in [Unreal Engine](https://www.unrealengine.com).

+In this github project I am adding refraction based on temperature of the attempt to replicate mirage.

 Build the solution
 1. Update git submodules (run `git submodule update --init`)
 2. Open the solution